How Much Does a Home Appraisal Cost in Arizona?

 • Property type: For example, a lakefront multi-family home can cost more to appraise than a single-family subdivision house.

-• Property features: A lake, pool, or home gym can add to the time and cost of appraising a property.
+• Property features: A lake, swimming pool, or home gym can add to the time and cost of appraising a property.

 • Extensive damage: While an appraiser is not a home inspector, they are trained to spot damage that can impact value.